 Get the news you want from Penguin Random House

 About Sam Shepard

-Sam Shepard is the Pulitzer Prize–winning author of more than forty-five plays.
-As an actor, he has appeared in more than thirty films, receiving an Oscar nomination in 1984 for The Right Stuff.
-He was a finalist for the W….
-More about Sam Shepard
+SAM SHEPARD is the Pulitzer Prize-winning author of more than fifty-five plays and three story collections.
+As an actor, he has appeared in more than sixty films, and received an Oscar nomination in 1984 for The Right Stuff.
+He was a finalist… More about Sam Shepard